 In July 2012, the front door of Mr. Maung Tun Khin's home was reportedly smashed by unknown individuals.
-Mr. Maung Tun Khin believes the perpetrators were members of the Burmese community in London, whom he was familiar with from working with in previous years on advocacy against alleged human rights and international humanitarian law violations by the military in Myanmar, who now support Aung San Suu Kyi and the National League for Democracy (NLD) party.
+Mr. Maung Tun Khin believes the perpetrators were members of the Burmese community in London, with whom he was familiar from working together in previous years on advocacy against alleged human rights and international humanitarian law violations in Myanmar, who now support Aung San Suu Kyi and the National League for Democracy (NLD) party.
 The incident occurred the night before a planned demonstration that Mr. Maung Tun Khin had organized, to protest against the actions of the military against the Rohingya in Myanmar.
 Prior to his door being smashed, Mr. Maung Tun Khin had received a number of anonymous phone calls, threatening him and swearing at him.
-Police came to his home to take details of the incident, although it is alleged that no investigation was opened.
+Police came to his home to take details of the incident.
+It is alleged that no investigation was opened.

-Mr. Maung Tun Khin continued to receive offensive comments on social media in response to his media advocacy on ongoing violations of humanitarian and human rights law against the minority Rohingya.
-Following the concerted violence against, killing and mistreatment of the Rohingya by the Tatmadaw in August 2017, Mr. Maung Tun Khin spent one month in Bangladesh.
+Mr. Maung Tun Khin continued to receive offensive comments on social media in response to his media engagement, advocating against ongoing violations of humanitarian and human rights law against the Rohingya.
+Following the concerted violence against, killing and mistreatment of the Rohingya minority by the Tatmadaw in August 2017, Mr. Maung Tun Khin spent one month in Bangladesh.
 Whilst there, he gave interviews to a number of media outlets, detailing the human rights violations perpetrated against the Rohingya.